 Is Winning the Lottery Worth the Price?

 The lottery is the most popular form of gambling in the United States.
-People spent upward of $100 billion on tickets in 2021, making it a major contributor to state revenues.
+People spent upward of $100 billion on tickets in 2021, making it a major toto macau contributor to state revenues.
 But is it worth the price?
 The answer is complicated.
 Lottery revenues do help public services, but it’s not clear whether the costs are justified in a society that has so many other financial challenges.

 The practice of distributing property and determining fates by casting lots has a long history, including several instances in the Bible.
 In the early modern era, cities held private, for-profit lotteries to raise money for a variety of municipal purposes.
 In the 1740s, a series of lotteries financed the construction and operation of libraries, schools, churches, canals, roads, and other infrastructure projects in colonial America.
 During the French and Indian War, a number of colonies used lotteries to raise funds for fortifications and militias.